mattmc3/string.zsh/README.md

 %
 ```

-Fish handles this with the [string-sub] command.
+Fish handles this with the [string sub][string-sub] command.
 You can easily accomplish something similar in Zsh with your own version of this function:

 ```zsh
 #string.zsh